-Asking the question do we choose Love or Fear?, the inaugural Art Byron will gather local and nationally celebrated artists for a feast of events including exhibitions, gallery talks, music, film, a multi-media installation and an art dinner.
+2022’s annual event, Love or Fear features a host of local and national artists, exhibitions, gallery talks, music, film, a multi-media installation and an art dinner.

-- Down at the Byron arts industrial estate, THOM Gallery will host an exhibition by the Tennant Creek Brio opening at 4pm on Friday September 30 at the gallery’s Fern Place space.
+At the Byron arts industrial estate, THOM Gallery will host an exhibition opening on 30 September at 4pm at the gallery’s Fern Place space.